India eyes U.S. aircraft carrier technology as arms ties deepen

 China is operating a lone carrier, the 60,000-tonne Liaoning bought from Ukraine, but reports have circulated of a second carrier under development.

-Beijing wants to develop an ocean-going “blue water” navy capable of defending its interests as it adopts a more assertive stance in territorial disputes with its neighbours in the South China Sea.
+China wants to develop an ocean-going “blue water” navy capable of defending its interests as it adopts a more assertive stance in territorial disputes with neighbours in the South China Sea.

+Modi has sought to improve ties with China, seeing it as a vital economic partner.

-Vijay Sakhuja, director of the Defence Ministry-funded National Maritime Foundation think tank, said U.S. involvement in the flight-launch technology of an Indian carrier could lead to future deals for U.S. aircraft makers.
+Vijay Sakhuja, director of defence ministry-funded National Maritime Foundation think-tank, said U.S. involvement in the flight-launch technology of an Indian carrier could lead to future deals for U.S. aircraft makers.

 “It is early days yet, but once we get this carrier deck technology from the U.S., maybe there will be a joint development of fighter jets to be operated out of it.”

-Additional reporting by Andrea Shalal in Washington; editing by Mike Collett-White, John Chalmers and G Crosse
+Additional reporting by Andrea Shalal in Washington; Editing by Mike Collett-White and John Chalmers